alister/phpscalingcom/content/about.md

 I've been programming since 1981, when I first came across a [Commodore PET](http://en.wikipedia.org/wiki/Commodore_PET) in my classroom, and since 1987, I've pretty much made my entire living from programming - and with a long-time interest in the Internet in general, though it was to be several years after I got interested in online communication that I started writing websites (mostly because the World Wide Web hadn't been invented when I first started online).

-Now, as of the end of June 2023, I am back on the market, and looking for fully-remote back-end PHP/Symfony roles.
+**As of January 2024, I am back on the market, and looking for fully-remote back-end PHP/Symfony roles.**

 Links to my other work, including Stackoverflow, Github, LinkedIn, twitter, etc are available via [Contacts](/contact).